bkchae/ITS_CLI/README.md

 pip install ITS_CLI
 ```

+## Usage
+To use this program, you need to prepare three things:
+1) ITS account and password
+2) config.ini file for server connection
+3) Certificate file for communication encryption
+Please contact the administrator for these.
+For actual usage, please refer to the test_ITS_CLI.py file in the tests folder.

 ## License
 This project is distributed under the MIT License.
 See the LICENSE file for details.